warp-ds/tech-docs/docs/components/attention/vue.md

 </w-attention>
 ```

-If the user chooses to override the `role` and `aria-label` attributes then it is important to also add `aria-details` on the target element.
+If the user chooses to remove the `role` and/or override the `aria-label` attributes then it is important to also add `aria-details` on the target element.

 Read more: [MDN aria-details](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-details)